jacquescrocker/deployer/README.md

 - Assumes you are using Phusion Passenger
 - Assumes Git Repository will be located on the same server as where the actual application will be deployed.
 Unless specified otherwise in the deploy.rb file.
 - The config/database.yml will be transferred to the shared/config/database.yml and symlinked to on the initial deployment.
 You can re-sync it later with *cap deploy:db:sync_yaml*.
-- Assumes you are using Bundler, it no longer supports config/environment.rb's **gem.config**
+- Assumes you are using Bundler, it no longer supports config/environment.rb's **gem.config** (You can also use Bundler with Rails 2 apps)

 ## Suggestions, Requests, Idea's?